Dave76/codelantern-ai/workflows/planner.md

 1. User opens a new chat session in GitHub.
 2. User selects the `codelantern-planner` agent.
 3. User describes the initiative and requests a plan.
-4. Planner creates a planning branch + PR.
+4. Planner creates a planning branch and opens a draft PR.
-5. User can optionally monitor the PR.
+5. User can optionally monitor the PR and provide live feedback.
-6. Planner performs analysis and drafts a plan.
+6. Planner performs analysis and drafts the plan ending with candidate "next steps".
-7. User approves the plan through PR comments.
+7. User approves the plan through PR comments, leaving the PR open.
-8. Planner creates/updates the main Issue and sub-issues with the `ai` label.
+8. Planner creates/updates the main issue, optionally adds sub-issues and attaches the `ai` label.
 9. Workflows trigger on the `ai` label.
 10. Workflows add issues to the Backlog.
 11. Planner assigns PR back to the user for final review.